MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/webadminstration/New-WebBinding.md

 ```

 ### -HostHeader
-The host header of the new binding.
+Specifies the host header of the new binding.

 ```yaml
 Type: String